 How Long Does it Take To Hike Wapta Falls?

-Depending on your pace and fitness it’s possible to hike to Wapta Falls and back in an hour.
-If you plan to hike down to the falls and take photos add in some time for that.
+Depending on your pace and fitness, you can hike to Wapta Falls and back in an hour.
+If you plan to hike down to the falls and take photos, add some time for that.
 We recommend allocating at least two hours of your day to Wapta Falls.

 Should You Bring Dogs and Kids to Hike Wapta Falls?